BravishkaSkytano/my-digital-garden-old/src/site/notes/00-09 System/01 Inbox/The little horn.md

 Most of the controversy of this vision is due to the "little horn.""
 Refers to Syria with Egypt being "the south," ancient Medo-Persia or Armenia being "the east" and Israel or Canaan, or more specifically Jerusalem as the "glorious land."

-This is fulfilled by [[50-59 Sources/54 People/54.03 Historical Figures/Antiochus Epiphanes\|Antiochus Epiphanes]]
+This is fulfilled by [[10-19 School/12 Social science/Historical Figures/Antiochus Epiphanes\|Antiochus Epiphanes]]